opendatacube/datacube-core/docs/ops/indexing.rst

 Steps to Adding Data
 ====================

- * Create a new product: Before the data itself can be added, a product describing the data must be created.
+ * Create a new product
+     Before the data itself can be added, a product describing the data must be created.
-     - Requires creation of a :ref:`product-definition` document (yaml)
+     Requires creation of a :ref:`product-definitions` document (yaml)
- * Index the data: After this step the data is accessible through the datacube.
+ * Index the data
+     After this step the data is accessible through the datacube.
-     - Requires datacube friendly :ref:`dataset-documents` for data which is to be indexed
+     Requires datacube friendly :ref:`dataset-documents` for data which is to be indexed
- * :ref:`Ingest <ingestion>` the data(optional): After indexing the data you can choose to ingest.
+ * :ref:`Ingest <ingestion>` the data(optional)
+     After indexing the data you can choose to ingest.
 This provides the ability to tile the original data into a faster storage format or a new projection system.
-     - Requires creation of an ingestion configuration file (yaml).
+     Requires creation of an ingestion configuration file (yaml).

 .. _product-definitions: